 Get your own SAS timer

-If your efficiency criteria is how fast your SAS program runs as a whole, than you need an old-fashioned timer, with start and stop events and time elapsed between them.
+If your efficiency criteria is how fast your SAS program runs as a whole, than you need an old-fashioned timer.
+The one with start and stop events and time elapsed between them.
 To achieve this in SAS programs, I use the following technique.

 - At the very beginning of your SAS program, place the following line of code that effectively starts the timer and remembers the start time: